 There are number of government programs and tax incentives that can be utilized by owners of timberland.
 A conservation easement, for example, is a voluntary agreement to limit the development or harvesting of all or portions of a property for the purpose of protecting a natural resource.
 In return, the land owner may then qualify for income tax deductions, income tax credits, and state and property tax incentives.
 Additionally, there are tax benefits that stem from income generated through timber sales which can qualify for treatment as capital gains.

-Consult an experienced land professional from CBC Saunders Real Estate to help you determine which types of timberland offers the best opportunities for you as an investor.
+Consult an experienced land professional from SVN Saunders Real Estate to help you determine which types of timberland offers the best opportunities for you as an investor.